Hurricane

 Hurricane Exposure

-A Hurricane exposure value represents a community's building value (in dollars) and population (in both people and population equivalence) exposed to Hurricanes.
+A Hurricane exposure value represents a community's building value (in dollars), population (in both people and population equivalence), and agriculture value (in dollars) exposed to Hurricanes.

 Hurricane Annualized Frequency